 Smart devices are usually “set it and forget it.”
 You often only have to configure them once by setting up the initial connections and schedule, and then rarely have to interact with them again.
-Smart devices will control your climate, lights or sprinklers, alert you of events like leaks, open doors or motion where there shouldn’t be.
-They are designed to save you time, money and give you peace of mind, and you have access to all of it on your phone, computer or tablet.
+Smart devices will control your climate, lights or sprinklers, alert you of events like leaks, unlock doors, or alert you of motion where there shouldn’t be.
+They are designed to save you time, money, and give you peace of mind.
+And you have access to all of it on your phone, computer or tablet.

 A smart home adapts to your life.
 While it’s great that you can adjust the heat from your phone if you wake up early, it’s even better when your house senses that you’ve woken up early and turns the heat on for you.
 Imagine the welcoming feeling of seeing your house automatically open the garage and turn on the outside lights when you turn the corner of your street.
 Or the convenience of never having to walk into a dark room because the lights automatically turn on when you walk in.
 A smart home just makes life easier.

 How many times did your mother yell at you for leaving lights on all over the house?
 What if the lights automatically turned themselves off when no one was in the room?
 A smart home saves money by turning things off when they’re not in use.